-M3 students complete a series of five four-week required hospital-based clerkships.
-These are hospital medicine, obstetrics/gynecology, pediatrics, psychiatry and surgery.
+M3 students complete a series of three four-week required hospital-based clerkships and two eight-week hospital-based clerkships.
+The three four-week required hospitalbased clerkships are obstetrics/gynecology, pediatrics, and psychiatry.
+The two eightweek required hospital-based clerkships are hospital medicine and surgery.
 In addition, students are allowed time to complete one four-week elective clerkship.
-Designed to complement the CCC experience, the hospital-based clerkships are intensive experiences with focus on the inpatient environment.
+Designed to complement the CCC experience, the hospital-based clerkships are intensive experiences with a focus on the inpatient environment.
 All hospital-based clerkships occur at a CMED branch campus or affiliated site.